Please remember to stay local and follow government guidelines.

 There are LOTS of walks to enjoy at Roundhay Park, so make sure you do more than a loop of the cricket pitch!
 Read this blog for lots of suggestions of Mumbler favourites, we love the Secret Gorge Walk, that takes you away from the crowds of the park into the beautiful woodland.
 You have a choice of refreshments here; The Lakeside cafe at the lower carpark, where there’s also play area for younger children, or The Mansion (where there are also public toilets).

+Grab yourself a hot drink from the cafe at Temple Newsam and wander around the fabulous estate.
 If you are looking for something other than a stroll to the duckpond, head across to this blog on the South Leeds Mumbler site for walk suggestions.
 We often do the 3km pram-friendly circular (which at the moment is so muddy I’m not sure it is ‘pram’friendly!’.
-The cafe at Temple Newsam is currently offering a takeaway menu every day, with a FANTASTIC hot chocolate option!
+The Hot Chocolate at the Temple Newsam cafe is one of my FAVOURITES!

 The grounds & gardens of Wood Hall Hotel & Spa in Wetherby are open for walks and quiet time outside.
 Ask at reception for a map of suggested walks, there are three suggested and we took the yellow route which was about three miles, and beautiful but very muddy at the moment!
-There’s a fantatsic take-away menu available, including Afternoon Teas as well as dining options…. but if you’re just enjoying the walks you can grab a hot drink, sandwich or sweet treat with no need to pre-order!
-I can HIGHLY recommend the Oreo Cookie Crumb & Cream Hot Chocolate!!
+Pop into the spa for takeaway options, and there are some fantastic dining options at the hotel too.

 A favourite for many, Golden Acre offers everything from a walk around the lake to a longer stroll around the park to Paul’s Pond at the other side of Otley Road.
 If you have little explorers let them have a run around the Woodland Garden.
 Have a look at the map here.
 The cafe is near the underpass from the Otley Road carpark.